italiancpp/yahtzee/README.md

 ### For Visual Studio users ###

-If you use Visual Studio 2013, just clone the repo and use the prebuilt solution here: https://github.com/italiancpp/yahtzee/tree/master/VS.
+If you use **Visual Studio 2013**, just clone the repo and build the solution here: https://github.com/italiancpp/yahtzee/tree/master/VS. Then run yahtzee_test.exe. **One test should be RED**.

-Build the solution and run yahtzee_test.exe. **One test should be red**.
+Done?
+Ok, keep calm and wait for CDays15! :)

 ### Prerequisites ###

 * [CMake] for every O.S.
 * OSX - Linux: at least gcc 4.8
-* Win32: [VS 2013]
+* Win32: [Suggested at least VS 2013]

 ### How to build it ###